Nintendo 64 accessories: Controller

 The Nintendo 64 controller (NUS-005) features a distinctive "M"-shaped design, with a "control stick", making Nintendo the first manufacturer to include a thumbstick as a standard feature in its primary controller.
-While functionally similar to an analog stick, the control stick is digital, operating on the same principles as a ball mouse.
+It is functionally identical to an analog stick, but the control stick is digital, with the inner mechanism working more like a ball mouse.

 The controller includes a D-pad and ten buttons: a large A and B button, a Start button, four C-buttons (Up, Down, Left, and Right), two shoulder buttons (L and R), and a Z trigger positioned on the back.
 A port on the bottom of the controller allows users to connect other accessories, including the Controller Pak, the Rumble Pak, and the Transfer Pak.